giuntoli-group/nmm-week2/README.md

 plot 'Si.dat.gnu' using 1:($2-<Fermi_energy>) with lines

 Alternatively, you can write your own python script to get a nicer figure.
-You should see the spectrum similar to the one below.
+You should see the occupied part of the spectrum similar to the one below.
 Does it agree with the literature?

 ![Test](/images/bands.png)